BitTheCat/cypress-swap-env/README.md

 In the event that the swap was not made when Cypress is first launched, the module will throw an error informing you to make the swap.

 I use this script and check along with the __[Laracast/cypress](https://github.com/laracasts/cypress)__ library that provides a swap of the.env before each test run (spec) and many Laravel/Cypress integration commands.
 The reason arises from the fact that with __VITE__ running as dev and so many tests running the latter shuts down resulting in failure of subsequent tests.

+### ___Attention___

+If you run the tests via console the script succeeds in performing the full swap, if you use cypress open instead it succeeds in performing only the first swap.

 ### Install
 <hr>